jobtalle/CubicNoise/README.md

 # Cubic Noise

-Caluculate values for 1-Dimensional or 2-Dimensional value noise with cubic / bicubic interpolation.
+Calculate values for 1-Dimensional or 2-Dimensional value noise with cubic / bicubic interpolation.
 Tiling and scaling are supported.

 Examples: